slatedocs/slate/source/includes/gcp/_disks.md

 Take a snapshot of a persistent disk.

 <aside class="notice">
 Snapshots are incremental to avoid billing for redundant data and minimize use of storage.
 However, snapshots may occasionally capture the full disk for reliability.
-See the link for more information on <a href="https://cloud.google.com/compute/docs/disks/create-snapshots">creating snapshots</a>
+See the link for more information on <a href="https://cloud.google.com/compute/docs/disks/create-snapshots">creating snapshots.</a>
 </aside>

-Required | &nbsp;
+Optional | &nbsp;
 ---------- | -----
 `snapshotName` <br/>*string* | The name of the snapshot.
-The name cannot exceed 64 characters.
+A default value set if a snapshot name is not provided.